 The proliferation of VDI deployments like VMware View Branch Office Desktops promises to help address some of the fundamental challenges facing IT by helping to enable greater automation and better end user self-service capabilities.
 But current protection models for VDI have a couple of limitations when it comes to branch office environments in that they centralize protection in the data center and lack the ability to deliver granular recoveries, both of which slow the recovery process.

-The starting point is the Simpana Virtual Server Agent (VSA), which resides on ESX hosts in both the data center and branch office.
+The starting point is the Virtual Server Agent (VSA), which resides on ESX hosts in both the data center and branch office.
 VSA indexes virtual desktop files as it protects, which enables the granular recovery features we'll discuss later.
-Simpana also protects and understands individual user profile data.
-Once protection copies and indexes are created and/or updated, Simpana software's source-side deduplication ensures that only changed blocks of data are sent over the WAN.
+Commvault software also protects and understands individual user profile data.
+Once protection copies and indexes are created and/or updated, Commvault software's source-side deduplication ensures that only changed blocks of data are sent over the WAN.

 Check out the related solution brief and how to guide for more information.